tomcritchlow/tomcritchlow.github.io/topics/annotations.md

 ---
 layout: blog-sidebar-nav
 title: Digital Annotations & Marginalia
-objective: Support 1000s of independent consultants to build a sustainable practice, on their own terms
+objective: Build alternative forms of comments and enable close-reading and discussion for the independent web.
-key-question: How do you build a sustainable practice on your own terms for 10+ years?
+key-question: How do we foster discussion, dialogue and close-reading for small independent websites?
 arena-channels:
 - annotations-marginalia
 ---

-{% include topic-summary.html intro="Annotations better than comments" %}
+{% include topic-summary.html intro="No website feels as alive as a Google Doc covered in comments.
+I've experimented with Hypothesis on my site for years but still feel like we can go further in enabling and encouraging discussion and dialogue across, with and between websites and bloggers." %}

 {% include topics.html %}